 I’m still on a high after having my second Yinz Bopo Swim meet-up!
 Allow me to use that energy to introduce to you, Alice Alexander, a new size inclusive (sizes 0-28 with custom sizing options too) ETHICAL clothing line.
 If you’re plus size and wanting fashion forward clothing with sustainable practices, you might understand what a rare gem this is.
 I am so excited to share an interview with Alice Alexander’s passionate designer and founder, Mary Alice Duff!
 And if you are in Philadelphia check out Alice Alexander’s new brick and mortar location (4056 Ridge Avenue)!
 Mary Alice heard our dreams and is making it a reality!
 I just adore her and I think you will too.
-Read on as Mary Alice Duff explains why her clothing is ethical and see some photos of just how chic Alice Alexander clothing is (use code JAMIE15 until Monday at Midnight to get 15% any garment purchase).
+Read on as Mary Alice Duff explains why her clothing is ethical and see some photos of just how chic Alice Alexander clothing is.

 Please introduce yourself, the founder and designer, behind Alice Alexander: